AnnaSyme/wfs-VGP/README.md

 * Set the kmer size in the meryl tool, and make sure the setting in the Genomescope tool matches this.
 There is no absolute answer for what this setting should be; a common setting is 21.
 * In the Quast tool (used several times), set the lineage appropriately (e.g. eukaryote) and set as "large genome"
 * In the Busco tool (used several times), set the lineage appropriately (e.g. Vertebrata)
-* In the Salsa tool, check the enzyme sequence is correct for your data.

 ## Do I need to keep all of the output files from the workflow?